Three6ty1/leetcode-cses/arrays_hashing.md

 - Then we check for y = x + 1.
 While y is in our set, we increment to see if the next consecutive is there.
   - We then check the difference of y - x and get the maximum between this and the previousd

+### Merge Intervals
+- O(n + nlogn) for loop once + sorting algo
+- Sort the interval array
+- Loop over intervals
+- If the result is not empty, compare if the hi of previous overlaps with lo of current
+  - Replace prev hi with the max of lo and hi
+- Otherwise append because it doesnt overlap

+- We can space optimise this by keeping track of an index of where the previous interval is, allowing us to perform the merge on the input
+- Instead of comparing to prev, compare interval at index with interval at i
+- Increment index before moving intervals[index] to intervals[i]